Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 | A team requires an unsupported technology | Formal exception process |
 | The organization considers a new strategic cloud platform | Enterprise decision |

-The mechanism should match the impact of the decision.
+The mechanism should match the impact and reversibility of the decision.

 ### Product Decisions